Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 There's a ton (250+) of Hanging Moss in the Hall of the Dead in Solitude, protected only by two weak skeletons and an apprentice lock.

 Narzulbur - East of Kynesgrive has a load of ebony you can mine for free.

+## Powerlevelling magic - the cheesetastic way.

+Make sure you start "research" from your spell research journal whenever you are "training" for bonus XP.

+For Destruction and restoration no fighting required, just jump in a forge and heal the fire effect.
+The fire dmg from forge give destruction xp and you heal yourself to earn restoration.

+For Restoration, Heal yourself using Heal Self I. Yes, first one, not rank II or higher, use the first one; also, use Turn Undead when possible, and specially Repel Undead when you face more than one enemy.

+for Alteration - use Detect Life in a crowded area.
+Keep Transmute Muscles, mage armor and mage coat active if you have the spells.

+For Conjouration - See a critter?
+Soultrap and kill it.
+Bunnies, foxes, baby spiders, tiny mudcrabs are all none hostile and can be soultrapped for XP.
+Raise dead on anything you kill.

+For Illusion - go to a Inn and cast Lionheart on people. the higher the level the more XP you get.
+Keep Darkvision up. those critters you are soul trapping for conjouration, use you illusion spells on those too.

+The College of Winterhold is a great place to train because of two things:

+1. The Arcanium has a feature that allows you to “study” for a few hours which gives you a passive buff that doubles all XP gained (for 12 in game hours or so) for whatever subject you studied
+1. There’s a training area downstairs (beneath the Eye of Magnus) where you can be damaged from magical attacks from a Simulated NPC.
+You can train restoration from there.
+I also use that area to conjure a summon and attack it with destruction magic.
+This will level all three schools as your summon will engage in combat and you’ll be damaging an NPC.
+But As its a training area - you cant be killed, you will simply be K/O and wake up in a bed.

+At higher levels

+Destruction: Trolls.
+Specifically frost spells getting cast on frost trolls from a safe height.
+Destruction becomes stupidly difficult to level with fire and lightning as many things just die instantly.
+So instead of killing thousands of bandits, find a bunch of trolls.
+Each tick of Icestorm (level 50 Adept spell) generates XP and there's several ticks per cast per troll.

+Conjuration - make sure you always have a bound weapon summoned.

+Illusion: Trolls again.
+Cast Enraging Orb and watch them fight each other and heal from the damage.
+At higher level, cast Fog of Shadow in areas with many high level enemies, like Falmer.
+They hear the noise of the spell impact and will investigate the area, becoming influenced again and again.
+To stay out of combat, cast Shadow Stride on yourself.